Banned or Discontinued Testo’ Boosters (ester) | Archive

-For a century now, Big Pharma and low end entrepreneurs have exploited the natural power of testosterone to separate Men from their ‘hard earned’.
+For a century now, Big Pharma and Low Entrepreneurs have exploited the natural power of testosterone to separate Men from their ‘hard earned’.
 The tighter the authority’s grip on the legal sale of steroids, the more established the Black Trade becomes.
 History can and does repeat as we know all to well.
 To say we have seen many brands come and go would be an understatement.

-The Archive of Discontinued Anabolic Steroids, is deeper than most.
-And it took some time to compile this one.
+Originally to be titled, The Archive of Discontinued Anabolic Steroids, it’s deeper than mos and it took some time to compile (i.e. copy from other locations).